-The growing market for self-storage means customers will start to want more services when storing particular items.
-Climate-controlled storage is increasing in popularity rapidly, with items like wine, old antiques, electrical appliances and much more being suitable for this type of speciality storage.
+The growing market for self storage means customers will start to want more services when storing particular items.
+Climate-controlled storage is increasing in popularity rapidly, with items like wine, old antiques, electrical appliances and much more being suitable for this type of specialty storage.
 If you foresee strong demand for wine storage, consider also equipping some smaller units with wine racks specifically for wine enthusiasts.
 Changing the sizes of your leasable units also opens the avenues for a more niche customer base that might just want to store a small number of items.
 For the most part, including these options will require an initial expense, but generally are a good investment.
-You can read more about climate-controlled storage here.

 Cost v.
 Revenue

 As mentioned in all the options listed above, these expansions of your service will always require an initial expense, and it’s up to you to find the most suitable allocation of your financial resources.
 To keep costs down, make sure to shop around and find the best deal if you’re outsourcing your products, such as packaging supplies or removal services.
 Another option to consider when buying external packing supplies is to try getting a small batch first to see how customers react.
 If it goes well, you can then buy in bulk or pursue a longer commitment.

 Ancillary profit is always great for your business.
 Not only does it improve your bottom line, but diversifying the revenue streams also makes your business more stable.
 As we’ve seen over the course of this year, anything can happen.